Challenge tests (microbiological stress tests)

 Legal and corporate obligations – Recommendations and requirements of Regulation (EC) No 2073/2005

-The biggest obligation of producers and distributors are safe products that meet the EU-wide legal criteria of Regulation (EC) No. 2073/2005[2] for self-monitoring and the requirement of Regulation (EC) No 178/2002[3], Article 14.
-In order to meet the legal requirements of Regulation (EC) No. 2073/2005[2] the establishment of a HACCP concept and other hygiene concepts is required.
+The biggest obligation of producers and distributors are safe products that meet the EU-wide legal criteria of Regulation (EC) No. 2073/2005 for self-monitoring and the requirement of Regulation (EC) No 178/2002, Article 14.
+In order to meet the legal requirements of Regulation (EC) No. 2073/2005 the establishment of a HACCP concept and other hygiene concepts is required.
 These include, for example, environmental monitoring with trend analysis in the case of the production of ready-to-eat products with growth potential for Listeria monocytogenes.
-Scientific literature on microbial growth and its control as well as the use of predictors (e.g. ComBase, FSSP)[4] are recommended.
+Scientific literature on microbial growth and its control as well as the use of predictors (e.g. ComBase, FSSP) are recommended as a supplementary measure and in preparation for a challenge test[6].

 If zoonotic pathogens are detected in the end product, but also in certain environmental samples, the company has a reporting obligation.
 This underlines the importance of the legal requirements.
 Careful monitoring of raw materials, specifications between trading partners and audits of the origin and logistics of raw materials supplement the technological and laboratory control measures.